Phalcode/gamevault-docs/docs/client-docs/how-to-use.md

 #### Installing Setup Games

 For games that require installation, GameVault will provide a dropdown menu to launch a setup executable file.
-Select the appropriate setup.exe file and press the `Install` button.
+Select the appropriate setup executable and press the `Install` button.

 :::note No Setup Executable
 If you don't see a setup executable here but instead see the game's executable, it may have incorrectly been set to a setup type on the server.
 Contact your server administrators to manually override that game's type to a portable type.
-Then, manually move the files inside the game downloads `Extracted/` folder to the game's corresponding installation folder, and you should be ready to play.
+Then, manually move the files inside the game's download `Extracted/` folder to the game's corresponding installation folder, and you should be ready to play.
 :::

+GameVault tries to automate setup installers as much as possible.
+It estimates the best installer parameters to run setups silently/invisibly and preconfigure the target installation directory.
+This works very well for many installers.
+For installers that cannot be fully automated, you may still need to confirm or manually set the installation path.

-During the external setup process **it is crucial to set the destination folder for your game files to your game's Installation folder** (e.g., `<GameVault Root>/GameVault/Installations/(74) Assassin's Creed Unity/`).
+If you need to manually set the installation path, **it is crucial to set the destination folder for your game files to your game's Installation folder** (e.g., `<GameVault Root>/GameVault/Installations/(74) Assassin's Creed Unity/`).
 This is where the final game files and executable should be located.
-If you don't set the destination, GameVault will have no idea where to look for your game files, and the game won't be playable.
-If you missed setting the destination folder or set it wrongly, uninstall the game from your system and retry this step.
+If you don't set the destination, GameVault will have no idea where to look for your game files, and the game won't be playable via GameVault.
+If you set it incorrectly, uninstall the game from your system and retry this step.

 Once the installation is complete, your game is ready to be played.
-Just select the appropriate .exe file to launch in the Installations tab and click `Play`.

-:::info Why does GameVault not fully automate the setup procedure?
-Different external installers and setups work very differently, making it nearly impossible to fully automate every type.
-However, all installers have one thing in common: the ability to choose the installation path for the game.
-GameVault guides you through the process, but you still need to manually select the installation path and click through the installer.
+:::info How automated are setup installations in GameVault?
+GameVault can automate a large part of many setup installations by estimating installer arguments and target paths.
+This includes silent/invisible installs where supported.
+But because installer technologies differ, full automation is still not possible for every case.
+When an installer cannot be fully automated, you still need to manually select the installation path and click through the installer.
 :::

 #### Clearing Remains